Coping with Unreliable Workers in Internet-based Computing: An Evaluation of Reputation Mechanisms: Analysis

 \section{Analysis}

 We now analyze the reputation-based mechanism.
-We model the evolution of the mechanism as a Markov Chain, and then discuss the necessary and sufficient conditions for achieving eventual correctness.
-Modeling a reputation-based mechanism as a Markov Chain is more involved than previous models that do not consider reputation (e.g.~\cite{Europar12}). \paragraph{The Markov Chain.}
+We mode the evolution of the mechanism as a Markov Chain, and then discuss the necessary and sufficient conditions for achieving eventual correctness.
+Modeling a reputation-based mechanism as a Markov Chain is more involved than previous models that do not consider reputation (e.g.~\cite{CCPE13}).